Chapters

 19. Peter Bing, Posidippus’ Iamatika

 19. Posidippus’ Iamatika [1] Peter Bing, Emory University The Milan papyrus confronts its modern readers with many surprises, among them—due to its singular subject matter—the short section entitled ἰαματικά (AB 95–101).
-To help us get our bearings in the terrain… Read more
+To help us get our bearings in the terrain of this extraordinary new text, I want in this paper to pose some rudimentary questions such as the following: … Read more

 14. Elizabeth Kosmetatou, Vision and Visibility: Art Historical Theory Paints a Portrait of New Leadership in Posidippus’ Andriantopoiika